 2023 Repertoire Requirements for Preliminary and Final Round:

-Participants must video record a requirement piece and one piece of their choice, not exceeding the total time limit for each category.
+Participants must video record a required piece and one piece of their choice, not exceeding the total time limit for each category.
 Quality and artistry of the performance will hold the highest value in the adjudication.
 Three finalists from each category will be selected and invited to perform at the Dr. Wayne S. Hertz Concert Hall, Central Washington University on May 7.
 Scores from the preliminary round will be kept independent if you were to advance to the final round.

 Sonatina in G Major, Mvt.
 1, Moderato - Ludwig van Beethoven